What Exactly IS Maternity Compression?

 So you’ve heard that you may qualify for maternity compression through insurance, but what exactly is maternity compression?
 They’re your new secret weapon as an expectant or recovering mom.

 To be specific, maternity compression garments are medically designed by experts to provide support, relief, and stabilization for increased comfort during pregnancy and to assist with postpartum healing.
-It’s no secret that pregnancy takes a toll on your body, but by being made of soft, yet supportive fabric, maternity compression is able to target specific areas to help you stay on your feet during pregnancy and recover after giving birth.
+It’s no secret that pregnancy takes a toll on your body, but maternity compression is able to target specific areas to help you stay on your feet during pregnancy and recover after giving birth.

 Maternity Compression Garments

-There are two main types of maternity compression garments that may be recommended by your doctor depending on your individual needs and whether you’re expecting or postpartum.
+There are three main types of maternity compression garments that may be recommended by your doctor depending on your individual needs and whether you’re expecting or postpartum.

 1. Pregnancy Support Band

 - As your body transforms during pregnancy to support the growing life inside of you, it can create pain and stability issues when your center of gravity is thrown off.
 As your baby and uterus grow, your abdomen are pulled forward, which can place more pressure on the curvature of your spine, resulting in back pain and increasing the risk for falls.

 - Your abs stretch from the sternum to the pubic bone to act as a girdle that supports the core.
 As your baby grows, the abs may stretch apart and become weakened.
 This process is known as Diastasis Recti and causes your abdomen to be unable to fully support your core, placing more weight on your back, leading to lower back and hip pain that may get in the way of your everyday activities.

 - The Sacroiliac Joint (SI) is also affected during pregnancy.
 It’s the triangular joint that connects to the hip bone and is responsible for absorbing impact and stabilizing the pelvis.
 However, as the hormone relaxin increases during pregnancy to loosen the joint to prepare for birth and more pressure is placed on the curvature on the spine, the SI can’t do its job as well.
 This can result in nerve, back, and pelvic pains.

 2. Postpartum Recovery Garments